in this section

 There are different ways to perform the breast reduction.

 These are determined by the individual's anatomy, tissues, and goals.

 The procedure usually takes a few hours, depending on the extent of your particular anatomy, tissues, and procedure.
-Appropriate arrangements will be made so that you'll be observed for the first night after the procedure.
+Appropriate arrangements should be made so that you'll be observed for the first few nights after the procedure.

 Remember that any surgical procedure requires a certain period of recovery from the surgery and anesthetic.
 Individuals vary, but it is possible to experience soreness, swelling, and bruising.

 You will need to have someone drive you home from the surgery center.
 You should also have someone stay with you the first couple of days after you go home.
 You will also need someone to drive you to your visits to the Doctor.
 Remember, no driving for 10 days after the procedure.
 Any discomfort following breast reduction, is usually controlled well with the prescribed pain medication.

 The bra will act as the "dressing," holding the implants and breasts in position.
 Ice and elevation (head up at 30°).
 This helps to decrease any bruising or swelling.
 You do not have to change the dressing until seen in the office at that time incision lines will be checked and you should be able to shower.